 If you’re lucky, the AD10 will show you three or four of Uranus’ moons-Titania and Oberon are the easiest, while Ariel is a bit tougher, mostly due to its location closer to Uranus.
 Umbriel is tricky to spot as it’s significantly dimmer than Ariel and, like Ariel, is close to Uranus and thus within its glare.
 Uranus itself is a small turquoise disk with no discernable surface features or rings (these can only be seen with meter-class telescopes and spacecraft).

-Neptune is a bit trickier to locate and identify than Uranus; you can barely see it with the 9×50 finder (as opposed to Uranus, which is actually visible to the naked eye under dark skies), nor distinguish it clearly from a star without very high magnification.
-The biggest giveaway is that Neptune’s deep blue color is different from any star likely to be nearby, but even this can be rather subtle.
+Neptune is a bit trickier to locate and identify than Uranus; you can barely see it with the 9×50 finder (as opposed to Uranus, which is actually visible to the naked eye under dark skies) and cannot distinguish it clearly from a star without very high magnification.
+The biggest giveaway is that Neptune’s deep blue color is different from any other star likely to be nearby, but even this can be rather subtle.
 Neptune’s only large moon, Triton, which is the size of Pluto and extremely reflective, is a bit easier to spot than Uranus’ moon Titania, at a similar brightness but without the glare issues from its parent planet on account of Neptune’s lower reflectivity and greater distance from the Sun than Uranus.
-Pluto is not too difficult to see with the AD10 under good conditions, but is surrounded by thousands of stars of similar brightness.
+In good conditions, it’s not too hard to see Pluto with the AD10, but it’s surrounded by thousands of stars that are about the same brightness.
 You can also tell Ceres and Vesta, the two largest asteroids, and the former also the current title-holder for the smallest dwarf planet, are not points, and Vesta is visibly out-of-round at very high magnifications on account of its ellipsoidal shape.

-Galaxies in particular are affected severely – at a dark sky site with the Milky Way clearly visible overhead, the AD10 will show you detail in thousands of galaxies and the beautiful spiral arms of several dozen of them, while under a city sky only the brightest galaxies can be seen as pale, dim shadows of their former selves, with little to no detail visible besides the occasional dust lane or elongated ovoid shape.
+The AD10 will show detail in thousands of galaxies and the beautiful spiral arms of several dozen of them at a dark sky site with the Milky Way clearly visible overhead, whereas under a city sky only the brightest galaxies can be seen as pale, dim shadows of their former selves, with little to no detail visible besides the occasional dust lane or elongated ovoid shape.

 The AD10 will show you details of thousands of galaxies and the beautiful spiral arms of several dozen of them at a dark sky site, but only the brightest galaxies under a city sky, with little to no detail visible besides the occasional dust lane in objects like M82, the Cigar Galaxy, or M31, the Andromeda Galaxy.
 Under dark skies, however, you can see the spiral arms of M51, the Whirlpool Galaxy, and many others too, like M33, M81, and M101.
 The Virgo Cluster shows dozens of galaxies, often with several in the same field of view at a time, and the Coma Berenices Cluster of galaxies also has quite a few targets, often close together.

 Lastly, the AD10 can show you thousands of open clusters and double stars.
 Some open clusters are correlated with nebulae, such as the ones inside the Rosette or Lagoon Nebula, or the wispy nebula that surrounds the Pleiades (M45).
 Others have dark dust lanes running through and around them, often gravitationally bound to the clusters themselves.
 There are also numerous pairs (often merely coincidental alignments) of open clusters, like the Double Cluster, M35 and NGC 2158, M46/47, and more.
-Double stars present an interesting challenge of your telescope’s resolving power as well as the night’s seeing conditions, and often come in interesting color combinations.
+Double stars present an interesting challenge to the resolving power of your telescope as well as the night’s seeing conditions, and they frequently come in interesting color combinations.